 Initiatives to improve the sustainability of water resources include:

 - A Water Management Plan to identify ways to improve water sustainability.

 - Tracking water usage to monitor trends and identify unusual water usage activities so timely action can be taken.

-- Installation of meters at bores to record and monitor water usage.
+- Monitoring and reporting of bore water use.
 This information is provided to the Department of Environment and Water as part of fulfilling water license reporting responsibilities and to help protect groundwater resources.

 - Working collaboratively with community groups that use Council’s bore water to improve water efficiencies through improved irrigation techniques and turf maintenance practices.

 - Water audits of our buildings and facilities to identify opportunities to conserve water, such as water efficient devices for taps, showerheads, dishwashers, toilets, and more.

 - Treated wastewater from the Birdwood Community Wastewater Management Systems (CWMS) is used to irrigate Birdwood oval, and Kersbrook Oval is irrigated from the Kersbrook CWMS.